Setting up Meticulous tests to run in your CI provider

 File contents:

-# Workflow for serving app locally & running Meticulous tests against it
+# Workflow for building frontend and running Meticulous tests against static assets

 name: Meticulous